Groundwater: Drinking water quality aspects

 Groundwater may or may not be a safe water source.
 In fact, there is considerable uncertainty with groundwater in different hydrogeologic contexts: the widespread presence of contaminants such as arsenic, fluoride and salinity can reduce the suitability of groundwater as a drinking water source.
 Arsenic and fluoride have been considered as priority contaminants at a global level, although priority chemicals will vary by country.

 There is a lot of heterogeneity of hydrogeologic properties.
 For this reason, salinity of groundwater is often highly variable over space.
 This contributes to highly variable groundwater security risks even within a specific region.
 Salinity in groundwater makes the water unpalatable and unusable and is often the worst in coastal areas, especially due to Saltwater intrusion from excessive use, which are notable in Bangladesh, and East and West India, and many island nations.

 Due to climate change groundwater is warming.
 The temperature of Viennese groundwater has increased by .9 degrees Celsius between 2001 and 2010; by 1.4 degrees between 2011 and 2020.
-In a joint research project scientists at the Karlsruher Institut für Technologie and the University of Vienna have tried to quantify the amount of drinking water loss to be expected due to ground water warming up to the end of the current century.
+In a joint research project scientists at the Karlsruhe Institute of Technology (KIT) and the University of Vienna have tried to quantify the amount of drinking water loss to be expected due to ground water warming up to the end of the current century.
 Stressing the fact that regional shallow groundwater warming patterns vary substantially due to spatial variability in climate change and water table depth these researchers write that we currently lack knowledge about how groundwater responds to surface warming across spatial and temporal scales.
 Their study shows, however, that following a medium emissions pathway, in 2100 between 77 million and 188 million people are projected to live in areas where groundwater exceeds the highest threshold for drinking water temperatures (DWTs) set by any country.